sthubb/MORISWITCH/README.md

   - This is where CC (One Shot) is used.
 This function sends only one CC value when it is pressed.
   - CC (Toggle) mode is designed for pedals that receive different CC velocity values when sending same CC values.
 For example, On the Line 6 HX Stomp, sending CC velocity of 0 will bypass the effect block, and CC velocity of 127 will turn the effect on.

+- The 1602 LCD will display the function of each footswitch in 6 switch configuration.
+Each label can be long as 4 characters.

 ## Development

 I am currently working on a MIDI clock feature, but integrating it into Moriswitch is still uncertain due to challenges in achieving accurate tap tempo calculation.
 I will continue improving the project and adding new features as development progresses.